nats-io/nats-site/content/doc/writing_applications/connecting.md

 ### Pausing Between Reconnect Attempts

-It doesn't make much sense to try to connect to the same server over and over.
+It doesn’t make much sense to try to connect to the same server over and over.
 To prevent this sort of thrashing, and wasted reconnect attempts, libraries provide a wait setting.
 This setting will pause the reconnect logic if the same server is being tried multiple times.
 In the previous example, if you have 3 servers and 6 attempts, the Java library would loop over the three servers.
-If none were connectable, it try all three again.
-However, the Java client, doesn't wait between each attempt, only when trying the same server again, so in that example, the library may never wait.
+If none were connectable, it will then try all three again.
+However, the Java client, doesn’t wait between each attempt, only when trying the same server again, so in that example, the library may never wait.
 If, on the other hand, you only provide a single server URL and 6 attempts, the library will wait between each attempt.

 {{< partial "doc/reconnect_10s.html" >}}

 ### Avoiding the Thundering Herd

-When a server goes down, there is a possible anti-pattern called the *Thundering Herd* where all the clients try to reconnect immediately creating a denial of service attack.
+When a server goes down, there is a possible anti-pattern called the *Thundering Herd* where all of the clients try to reconnect immediately creating a denial of service attack.
 In order to prevent this, most NATS client libraries randomize the servers they attempt to connect to.
-This setting has no effect if only a single server is used, but in the case of a cluster, randomization, or shuffling, will insure that no one server bears the brunt of the client reconnect attempts.
+This setting has no effect if only a single server is used, but in the case of a cluster, randomization, or shuffling, will ensure that no one server bears the brunt of the client reconnect attempts.

 {{< partial "doc/reconnect_no_random.html" >}}

 ### Listening for Reconnect Events

-Because reconnect is primarily under the covers many libraries provide some sort of event listener you can use to be notified of reconnect events:
+Because reconnect is primarily under the covers many libraries provide an event listener you can use to be notified of reconnect events:

 {{< partial "doc/reconnect_event.html" >}}